Undergraduate Courses 2014

 - Opportunities for industrial placements with media organisations, including a paid internship with the Index on Censorship

-- Brand new campus with industry-standard facilities including newsrooms, studios and editing booths
+- Teaching delivered in the brand new Redmonds Building with industry-standard facilities including newsrooms, studios and editing booths

 - Springboard to a career as a reporter, editor, staff writer, correspondent or producer

 Your tutors are all journalists with extensive practical industry experience and links to many media organisations, ensuring that what you learn on the course is informed by the latest trends and developments in the media.
 A number of them are leading researchers or authors and this is reflected in their teaching.